KellyJDavis/Andrews-Curtis/README.md

 localhost:Andrews-Curtis kdavis$ make ac
 ```

-This compiles the *Andrews-Curtis* executable `ac` into the Andrews-Curtis root directory.
+This compiles the *Andrews-Curtis* executable `ac` and places it into the Andrews-Curtis root directory.

 ### Running the Executable